xsolla/store-android-sdk/README.md

-# Xsolla SDK for Android
+# Enterprise-level Xsolla SDK for Android

+Interested in new ways to extend the reach of payment options while staying compliant with platform requirements?
+Learn more about [Xsolla Mobile SDK](https://developers.xsolla.com/sdk/mobile/) that brings the power of Xsolla Pay Station onto mobile stores!
+\
+\
+\
 Xsolla SDK for Android is a ready-to-use library for applications and games that allows you to easily embed [Xsolla services](https://developers.xsolla.com/#get_started).

 ![android sdk image](https://i.imgur.com/NshUN8S.png "android sdk image")